rsapkf/42/docs/github-gitlab-stars.md

   - [OlivierLaflamme/Cheatsheet-God](https://github.com/OlivierLaflamme/Cheatsheet-God) - Penetration Testing Reference Bank - OSCP / PTP & PTX Cheatsheet.
   - [juliocesarfort/public-pentesting-reports](https://github.com/juliocesarfort/public-pentesting-reports) - Curated list of public penetration test reports released by several consulting firms and academic security groups.
   - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - Extending and consolidating hosts files from several well-curated sources like adaway.org, mvps.org, malwaredomainlist.com, someonewhocares.org, and potentially others.
 You can optionally invoke extensions to block additional sites by category.
+  - [SundownDEV/hacker-roadmap](https://github.com/SundownDEV/hacker-roadmap) - A guide for amateurs pen testers and a collection of hacking tools, resources and references to practice ethical hacking, pen testing and web security.
+  - [nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters](https://github.com/nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters) - A list of resources for those interested in getting started in bug bounties.

 - Decentralization
   - [redecentralize/alternative-internet](https://github.com/redecentralize/alternative-internet) - A collection of interesting new networks and tech aiming at decentralisation (in some form).